 What is Workplace Bullying?

-According to employment authority ACAS in the UK, workplace bullying is behavior from a person or group that is unwanted and makes you feel uncomfortable.
-Examples may include feeling frightened, intimidated, less respected or put down, made fun of and made to feel uncomfortable or humiliated, upset or insulted.
+According to ACAS, workplace bullying is “behavior from a person or group that is unwanted and makes you feel uncomfortable”.
+Examples may include feeling frightened, intimidated, less respected or put down, made fun of, and made to feel uncomfortable or humiliated, upset or insulted.

 All workplaces should have a policy on bullying explaining how it should be handled.
 But even if there is no policy, your employer has a legal duty of care to protect you while you’re at work, including dealing with issues relating to bullying and harassment.

-It should be noted that not all workplace bullying is physical in nature.
-According to the National Bullying Helpline in the UK this can make it difficult to prove you’re being harassed or threatened at work.
-The organization suggests asking yourself the following questions to help you determine whether you are being bullied at work:
+It should be noted that not all workplace bullying is physical in nature, which can make it difficult to prove you’re being harassed or threatened at work.
+The National Bullying Helpline in the UK suggests asking yourself the following questions to help you determine whether you are being bullied at work:

 - Do I feel intimidated or threatened at work?